mlc-mlapis/docs/src/documentation/cli/authorization.md

 ## Login Using Personal Token

 If you are using zcli outside of your computer, as in a [GitHub Action](/documentation/deploy/use-in-github-actions.html) or a [GitLab Job](/documentation/deploy/use-in-gitlab-ci.html) you might want to use a **personal token** to [`log in`](/documentation/cli/installation-authorization.html#login-using-personal-token).
-These can be created by clicking on your avatar in the right upper corner and going to the Token management page.
+These can be created by clicking on your avatar in the top right corner and heading to the Token management page.

 ![token management](/token-management.png "token management")